yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 Some of these modified emoji are very subtle, and cannot be easily differentiated in isolation, (compare 🤟🏾, and 🤟🏽) and so for that reason, Emoji id cannot include modifiers beyond a strict set of rules.

-The current set of yats _do not include any emoji_ that accept modifiers, including gender modifiers, except for skin tone modifiers, and the "designated emoji" modifier.
+Besides skin tones, which do not affect the glyph icon and therefore can be managed, the current set of yats _do not include any emoji_ that accept modifiers, including gender modifiers.

 The designated emoji modifier, `0xFE0F`, is a modifier for an existing unicode character that looks like an emoji, but is really just a character in a font set.
 The modifiers tell renderers to use the emoji glyph for the preceding character rather than the 'webding' or standard Unicode character.
 An example is the sun emoji (`0x2600 0xFE0F`), or `☀`, vs ☀️.

 When a user claims a yat, the yat is converted into canonical format.
-Canonical format is an unambiguous representation of a yat and is used as the key in the emoji id key-value lookup database.
+The canonical format is an unambiguous representation of a yat and is used as the key in the emoji id key-value lookup database.
 Yat are converted to canonical format by

 * Removing all modifiers from every emoji character, except for `0xFE0f` in some cases.
-* All emoji glyphs are forced into a "fully qualified" representation.
+* Converting emoji into their "fully qualified" representation.
 This entails adding the `0xFE0F` modifier in cases where it has been specified in the Unicode specification, and removing it where it has not.

 See [the Unicode specification](https://unicode.org/Public/emoji/13.0/emoji-test.txt) for the complete list.